 Mediums

 We live in a diverse omnichannel world.
-You can have multiple B2B customer journey touchpoints on one medium, but those touchpoints will most likely be spread across mediums.
+You can have multiple B2B customer journey touchpoints on one medium, but those touchpoints will most likely be spread across various platforms and channels.

 For example, if someone sees your optimized profile on LinkedIn, they will probably check you out on Facebook and review sites.
-They'll visit your website and signup for your email too!
+They may visit your website and sign up for your email too.

 Each of these and more are part of the B2B customer journey.